Most Talked-About Controversies Linked to Woody Harrelson

 Public opinion and media debates around Woody Harrelson—discover key moments of controversy.

-Woody Harrelson is an American actor best known for his role as Woody Boyd in the sitcom Cheers, for which he won an Emmy.
-He has received three Academy Award nominations: Best Actor for The People vs. Larry Flynt (1996), and Best Supporting Actor for The Messenger (2009) and Three Billboards Outside Ebbing, Missouri (2017).
-He gained initial recognition on Cheers (1985-1993).
+Woody Harrelson is an acclaimed American actor best known for his role as Woody Boyd in the sitcom *Cheers*, for which he won a Primetime Emmy Award.
+He has garnered significant recognition for his film work, including three Academy Award nominations.
+These nominations include Best Actor for his portrayal in *The People vs. Larry Flynt* and Best Supporting Actor for his performances in *The Messenger* and *Three Billboards Outside Ebbing, Missouri*.
+Harrelson's career spans both television and film, solidifying his status as a versatile and respected figure in the entertainment industry.

-In 1991, Woody Harrelson protested against the First Gulf War during a college concert tour in Iowa and Nebraska, under the auspices of "Woody Harrelson Educational Tours".
+In 1991, Woody Harrelson protested against the First Gulf War at UCLA and during a college concert tour in Iowa and Nebraska under the auspices of "Woody Harrelson Educational Tours".

 June 1, 1996: Arrest for Hemp Seed Planting

-On June 1, 1996, Woody Harrelson was arrested in Lee County, Kentucky, for symbolically planting four hemp seeds to challenge the state law.
-He was later acquitted.
+On June 1, 1996, Woody Harrelson was arrested in Lee County, Kentucky, after symbolically planting four hemp seeds to protest the state law.
+He informed the county sheriff of his intentions before planting the seeds in front of a CNN camera crew, and was subsequently arrested for cultivating marijuana but was released on bail the same day.

 2002: Arrest in London

-In 2002, Woody Harrelson was arrested in London following an incident in a taxi that led to a police chase.
-The case was later dismissed after he paid the taxi driver.
+In 2002, Woody Harrelson was arrested in London following an incident involving a taxi and a police chase.
+He was later released on bail, and the case was dismissed after he compensated the taxi driver.

 2002: Article in The Guardian

-In 2002, Woody Harrelson wrote an article in the British newspaper The Guardian condemning President George W. Bush's preparation for a US invasion of Iraq as a "racist and imperialist war".
+In 2002, Woody Harrelson wrote an article in the British newspaper The Guardian, condemning President George W. Bush's preparation for a US invasion of Iraq.

-In 2006, Woody Harrelson was allegedly involved in an altercation with TMZ photographer Josh Levine outside a Hollywood nightclub.
-Video footage appeared to show Harrelson grabbing a camera and clashing with the photographer.
-Los Angeles prosecutors declined to press charges.
+In 2006, Woody Harrelson was involved in an incident outside a Hollywood nightclub where he allegedly grabbed a camera and clashed with a TMZ photographer.
+Video footage of the incident surfaced, but Los Angeles prosecutors declined to press charges at the time.

 2008: Lawsuit Filed by TMZ Photographer

-In 2008, TMZ photographer Josh Levine filed a lawsuit against Woody Harrelson for an alleged attack that took place outside a Hollywood nightclub in 2006, seeking $2.5 million in damages.
+In 2008, TMZ photographer Josh Levine filed a lawsuit against Woody Harrelson for an alleged attack outside a Hollywood nightclub, stemming from an incident in 2006.
+Levine sought $2.5 million in damages.

 In 2013, Woody Harrelson criticized President Barack Obama for not withdrawing U.S. troops from Afghanistan, comparing him negatively to Richard Nixon.

-In April 2020, Woody Harrelson posted on Instagram promoting a conspiracy theory linking 5G networks and COVID-19.
+In April 2020, Woody Harrelson posted on Instagram promoting a conspiracy theory linking 5G networks to COVID-19.
 The post was later deleted.

-In May 2022, Woody Harrelson stated that he doesn't believe in germ theory and found face masks as a preventative measure against COVID-19 to be absurd.
+In May 2022, Woody Harrelson expressed skepticism towards germ theory and criticized the use of face masks as a preventative measure against COVID-19, stating that he finds mask wearing to be absurd.